javagl/glTF/specification/2.0/README.md

    * `"STEP"` The animated values remain constant to the output of the first keyframe, until the next keyframe.
 The number of output elements must equal the number of input elements.
    * `"CUBICSPLINE"` The animation's interpolation is computed using a cubic spline with specified tangents.
 The number of output elements must equal three times the number of input elements.
 For each input element, the output stores three elements, an in-tangent, a spline vertex, and an out-tangent.
 There must be at least two keyframes when using this interpolation.

-#### animation sampler.output :white_check_mark:
+#### animation.sampler.output :white_check_mark:

 The index of an accessor containing keyframe output values.
-When targeting TRS target, the `accessor.componentType` of the output values must be `FLOAT`.
-When targeting morph weights, the `accessor.componentType` of the output values must be `FLOAT` or normalized integer where each output element stores values with a count equal to the number of morph targets.
+When targeting translation or scale paths, the `accessor.componentType` of the output values must be `FLOAT`.
+When targeting rotation or morph weights, the `accessor.componentType` of the output values must be `FLOAT` or normalized integer.
+For weights, each output element stores `SCALAR` values with a count equal to the number of morph targets.

 * **Type**: `integer`
 * **Required**: Yes
 * **Minimum**: ` >= 0`

-#### animation sampler.extensions
+#### animation.sampler.extensions

 Dictionary object with extension-specific objects.

 * **Type**: `object`
 * **Required**: No
-* **Type of each property**: extension
+* **Type of each property**: Extension

-#### animation sampler.extras
+#### animation.sampler.extras

 Application-specific data.